Institutes of Agriculture, Bydgoszcz: Prussian period

 The institute also employed as a young researcher Theodor Roemer, later a professor in plant breeding at University of Halle.

 In 1913, a project of extension was approved in order to use plots of land lying on the western side of the Ossoliński Alley, in order to develop areas for exhibition and trading: the outbreak of World War I interrupted the work and the plan was never completed.
-In 1919, prior to Bydgoszcz returned to Polish territory, employees, research records, plant preparations and laboratory devices were moved to Frankfurt upon Oder, and then to Gorzów Wielkopolski then part of Germany.
+In 1919, prior to Bydgoszcz returned to Polish territory, employees, research records, plant preparations and laboratory devices were moved to Frankfurt an der Oder, and then to Gorzów Wielkopolski then part of Germany.
 However, this did not stop the activities of the Institutes, since Poland kept using actively the scientific buildings on the site.

 Interwar period (1920–1939)

 With the rise of the Second Polish Republic, an intensive development of Bydgoszcz institute occurred, as it acted as the National Institute of Agricultural Science till 1927.
 After this date, Bydgoszcz facility was a branch of the National Institute of Scientific Agriculture in Puławy.

 The institution was reorganized on the model of a university, echoing the structure known under Prussian rule with four faculties:

 Agricultural chemistry, Plant pathology, Animal hygiene and Land development.
-The facility came into competition with the agricultural research centre of Poznan, reducing its independence and its development.
+The facility came into competition with the agricultural research centre of Poznań, reducing its independence and its development.
 Notable changes, including a significant increase of scientific personnel, occurred shortly before World War II (April 1938), when Bydgoszcz became the capital of the newly created Pomeranian Voivodeship.

 Until 1939, the establishment had the following departments: